Basic Credit Requirements

 - Two Communication Arts courses at the 300 level or above

 The 51 graduate-level credits required for the PhD include work in the doctoral minor.
 The minor requirement is designed to give breadth to the doctoral program and should expose the student to subjects and/or methodologies that expand upon and complement their primary area of study.
-The minor requirement can be fulfilled in one of two ways:
+The minor requirement can be fulfilled in one of three ways:

-- Option B (distributed minor): 9 credits forming a coherent topic, distributed across two or more departments other than Communication Arts, or, 9 credits forming a coherent topic among non-home area courses within Communication Arts
+- Option B (distributed doctoral minor): 9 credits forming a coherent topic, distributed across two or more departments other than Communication Arts, or, 9 credits forming a coherent topic among non-home area courses within Communication Arts

 To pursue a minor in a single department other than Communication Arts, students should seek the approval of their advisor and consult with the outside department to learn about its requirements to receive a PhD minor.